Period pain is common. Most women have it at some point in their lives.

 Contraceptives that can help period pain

-The Mirena intrauterine system (IUS) can also sometimes help with painful periods.
+The Mirena intrauterine system (IUS) can sometimes help with painful periods.

 Causes of period pain

-Period pain happens when muscles in your womb tighten (contract).
-You'll have mild contractions, but they're usually so mild that most women cannot feel them.
+Period pain happens when muscles in your womb tighten (contract) during your period.
+Natural substances produced by your body (prostaglandins) make the muscle of your womb contract.
+These contractions are usually so mild that most women cannot feel them.

 It's not known why some women have more period pain than others.
-It may be that some women have a build-up of prostaglandins, which means they experience stronger contractions.
+It may be that some women have higher levels of prostaglandins, which means their contractions are stronger.

 Period pain caused by a medical condition

-Period pain can sometimes be caused by an underlying medical condition.
+Period pain can be caused by an existing medical condition.
 But this is not very common.

-Women aged 30 to 45 are most affected by period pain caused by an underlying medical condition.
+Women age 30 to 45 are most affected by period pain caused by an existing medical condition.

 Medical conditions that can cause period pain include: